 - Standards of learning and development are reviewed and continuously improved – Monitoring and Performance Management

-The CWVYS Quality Mark has been developed in parallel with the Youth Service Quality Mark developed by the ETS Wales (Education and Training Standards Wales), to ensure that both quality marks complement each other and are appropriate for use in the youth work sector.
+The CWVYS Quality Mark was developed in parallel with the Youth Service Quality Mark developed by the ETS Wales (Education and Training Standards Wales), to ensure that both quality marks complement each other and are appropriate for use in the youth work sector.
 For further details of the ETS Youth Service Quality Mark visit www.etswales.org.uk

 Here are the Quality Statements within each of the 5 key principles.